Advertisement

 Home Health

-It’s set to be a hot spring.
+It’s set to be a hot summer.
 So how can we protect ourselves from bushfire smoke?

 Australia is set to experience much higher than average temperatures this spring.